Oats idli is easier and simple to make. And this is an instant version of making the authentic and traditional Idli.

 - 1/4 cup semolina /sooji

 - 2 coriander leaves /cilantro-chopped

 - In a pan add oats and fry them for 2 minutes in medium flame.

 - Grind them coarsely and keep it aside.

-- In a pan, add vegetable oil, mustard seeds, skinless black gram, split chickpea(chana dal), asafoetida, and curry leaves.
+- In a pan, add vegetable oil, black mustard seeds, urad dal, chana dal, asafoetida, and curry leaves.